 CHAMPS will host an advocacy breakfast with DC At-Large Councilmember Elissa Silverman on Thursday, March 9 from 8:30-10:00am at Mr. Henry’s.
 Registration is available here.
 CM Silverman will answer your questions and listen to your praises and concerns regarding the legislation details and implementation.

 The DC Council gave final approval to the Paid Family Leave legislation that will give private sector workers some of the most robust medical leave benefits in the nation.
-The legislation creates a new arm of government that will levy a 0.62 percent payroll tax on employers browse around this site.
+The legislation creates a new arm of government that will levy a 0.62 percent payroll tax on employers.

 The bill passed 9-4 and gaurantees eight weeks of parental leave for caring for a new child, six weeks to care for an ailing family member, and two weeks of personal sick time.

 The DC City Council is scheduled to vote on the proposed DC Paid Family Leave Act during the legislative session Tuesday, December 6.
 The proposed legislation appears to have a majority support within the Council.

 The act would require 11 weeks of paid leave for parents to care for newborn or adopted children and 8 weeks of paid leave to care for ill parents or grandparents.